- Dysport and Botox are both types of botulinum toxin injections.

 Also, as a precaution, you’ll likely need to discontinue blood thinners, muscle relaxers, and other medications that might interact with the injections.
 It’s important to tell your doctor about all medications and supplements you take, even if they are available over the counter.

 Your doctor will determine your candidacy for Dysport or for Botox.
-You must be at least 18.
+You must be at least 18 years old.
 The injections may also interact with certain medications that affect your muscles, such as anticholinergics used for Parkinson’s disease.

 Botox may not be a good option for you depending on the thickness of your skin or if you have skin disorders.